The four types of workers’ compensation benefits are medical, disability, rehabilitation, and death benefits for dependents.

 - Payroll: Business owners will need a certain amount of workers’ comp insurance based on every $100 of payroll.

-- Experience modification number: This amount takes into consideration your business’ experience and loss history.
+- Experience modification number: This amount takes into consideration your business’s experience and loss history.
 The safer your business, the lower your experience modification number.
 These numbers can change based on state requirements.

-Talk to a Workers’ Compensation Lawyer in Georgia for Free Today
+Talk to a Georgia Workers’ Compensation Lawyer for Free Today

-John Foy & Associates has been helping injured workers get the benefits they need for over 20 years.
-We can help you too.
-To get started, call us or contact us online for your FREE consultation.
+John Foy & Associates has been helping injured workers get the benefits they need to cover medical expenses and more.
+We have extensive knowledge of workers’ compensation law.
+To get started, call us for your FREE consultation.